mirasurf/tarzi/docs/README.md

 If you encounter import errors when building:

-1. Ensure tarzi is installed in development mode
+1. Ensure tarzi is installed in development mode (from the tarzi/ subfolder)
 2. Check that the Python path is correctly set in `conf.py`
 3. Verify that all dependencies are installed

 ### Build Errors

 1. Clean the build directory: `make clean`
 2. Reinstall dependencies: `pip install -r requirements.txt`
-3. Rebuild: `make html`

-### Theme Issues

-The documentation uses the Furo theme.
-If you see styling issues:

-1. Check that `furo` is installed: `pip install furo`
-2. Verify static files are in `_static/` directory
-3. Clear browser cache and rebuild